 Transit in Port Moresby is something you will have to do when traveling on to one of the main diving locations.
 The reason is simple – Papua New Guinea’s capital is the only international gateway in to the country.

-Arranging on-going flights on the same day as arrival and departure is possible.
+Port Moresby suffers from a really bad reputation… So most travelers try to minimize the time spent on transit there.
+Arranging on-going flights on the same day as international arrival is possible.
 But you need to arrive in Port Moresby by about 13.00.
 Because many of the on-going internal flights depart between 15.00 to 17.00.

 Transit in Port Moresby – Immigration and Customs

 The first delay is at immigration.
 So try and get seated towards the front of the plane so you are off first and nearer to the front of the queue.

 There are 4 queues at immigration, one each for PNG residents, diplomatic and APEC, foreigners with visa and visa on arrival.

 While the visa on arrival (VOA) works well if you are eligible.
 However it is one more thing to do when you are already probably a bit flustered and nervous about making your connection.
 So applying in advance for your visa is a good idea, especially on your first trip to PNG.

 Baggage collection and customs are immediately after immigration and collecting your bags is usually straightforward.
 Customs is also pretty easy, providing of course you are not doing anything wrong.
 The officers are used to divers with a lot of luggage and are quite friendly overall.
 Personally I have never had any real problems on the way in or out of PNG.

 Once you clear customs there is a bank and ATM to change money.
 That is what I do personally, as you get fleeced on the exchange rate outside of PNG… Particularly so at Brisbane airport!